Morowali Regency: Economy

 Morowali Regency contains rich deposits of high-quality nickel, a vital material needed to manufacture lithium batteries.
 Starting in the 2010s and into the 2020s, the thriving nickel industry in Morowali has resulted in a large increase in the region's GDP (300% increase between 2013 and 2019), but the expansion of the extraction industry has also caused environmental degradation.
 From 2014 to 2020, over US$6.5 billion in foreign direct investment has flowed into the construction of nickel smelters and other downstream processing activities in Morowali Regency.
 Morowali is the site of an industrial park, the Morowali Industrial Park, specifically earmarked for refining activities.
 In Morowali, GDP more than tripled in just six years from Rp 6.9 trillion (US$480 million) in 2013 to Rp 24.3 trillion (US$1.7 billion) in 2019, almost all of it driven by investment in downstream nickel processing.
 As of 2021, the largest foreign investors were American, Chinese, and Japanese companies, while the government of Indonesia is attempting to build a domestic battery industry.

 The growth of this facility has resulted in the rapid expansion in the population, particularly in Bahodopi District where the mine is situated.
 The increased workforce migrating into the area has been largely male, resulting in a substantively high gender ratio in the regency.

 Administrative districts

-The Morowali Regency was divided (following the creation of the separate North Morowali Regency in 2013) into seven districts (kecamatan), but two further districts (Bungku Pesisir and Bungku Timur) were later created.
-These are all tabulated below with their areas and their populations at the 2010 Census and 2020 Census, together with the official estimates as at mid 2024.
+The Morowali Regency was divided (following the creation of the separate North Morowali Regency in 2013) into seven districts (kecamatan), but two further districts (Bungku Pesisir and Bungku Timur) were later created, and a tenth district (Sombori Islands) was formed in 2022 with ten desa from Menui Islands District and three desa from South Bungku District.
+These districts are all tabulated below with their areas and their populations at the 2010 Census and 2020 Census, together with the official estimates as of mid 2025.
 The table also includes the location of the district headquarters, the numbers of administrative villages in each district (totaling 126 rural desa and 7 urban kelurahan), and its postal codes.